Police Encounters

 Stand Confident in Your Rights

 You are a legal patient.
 Your medicine is prescribed by a qualified specialist.
 You are protected by law.
+And now, police forces have official written guidance telling officers how to treat you.

 You are not alone in this.
 We’re building a community that supports each other and advocates for better systems.